How to Choose the Best Medicare Plan

 Why Work With Diversified Insurance Brokers?

-Since 1980, our advisors have helped retirees compare Medicare Advantage, Supplement (Medigap), and Prescription Drug plans with one goal: avoid costly gaps and pick a plan that matches the way you actually live.
+Since 1980, Diversified Insurance Brokers has helped retirees compare Medicare Advantage, Supplement (Medigap), and Prescription Drug plans with one goal: pick coverage that fits how you actually live and avoid costly gaps.
 Medicare choices look simple when you only compare premiums, but they get clearer when you compare networks, copays, prescription rules, and flexibility side by side.
-We focus on education, clarity, and clean comparisons—so you can make a confident decision and revisit it each year with a consistent process.
+Our advisors focus on education, clarity, and clean comparisons—so you can make a confident decision and revisit it each year with a repeatable process.

 Compare Medicare Carriers